Healthy Coping Methods

 Practice a Healthy Lifestyle

-If you smoke, find out about the many ways you can successfully quit.
+, find out about the many ways you can successfully quit.
 Moderate your alcohol intake.
 This means two drinks per day for men, and one drink per day for women.
 Instead of coffee or tea, substitute water when you can.
-This will help you cut back on your caffeine intake.
+This will help you cut back on your

 Talking about things can help you feel better.
 A conversation with someone can help you relax.
 And listening to someone else can take the focus off of yourself—something we all need to do every now and then.
 Stay in touch with your family and friends.

 If you feel that you need more help in dealing with a difficult situation, there are

 available.
 Your doctor may be able to recommend someone.

 You do not always have to be right.
 By being flexible when issues come up, it will be easier to find the middle ground.
 If you feel strongly that you have the best solution, discuss your point of view in a respectful way, and take the time to listen to other people's perspectives.

 Remember, nobody's perfect.
 Not even you.
 Step back and resist the urge to do it all, or worse, fix what you perceive to be everyone else's errors.
 It is not an easy task to master, so let go slowly.
 In the end, your levels of frustration and disappoinment will diminish.
 When things get rough, remember to ask for help.